 Vulnerability is the key to spiritual strength.

-I wrote in my piece for The Sehnsucht Project, “Coming Out of the Psychic Closet” that our current society tends to have a backward notion of strength and weakness.
-From our society’s perspective, attributes like kindness, meekness and unconditional love have no place in a culture whose philosophy is is based upon survival of the fittest.
+I wrote in my piece on “Coming Out of the Psychic Closet” that our Darwinian society tends to have a backward notion of strength and weakness.
+Generally speaking, attributes like kindness, meekness and unconditional love have no place in a culture whose philosophy is is based upon survival of the fittest.
 Bearing your soul for the world to see–being vulnerable–is not favored.
 Stoicism, strength in the face of adversity, and cold hard logic what we value.

 The truth is, expressing one’s vulnerability is the epitome of strength and courage.
-It takes far more strength to be open and vulnerable than it does to be hard and emotionless.
+It takes far more strength to be open and vulnerable than it does to be closed off, hard and emotionless.

-Being vulnerable is absolutely the ultimate show of strength, because it requires fearlessness and being vulnerable is usually the thing we fear the most.
+Being vulnerable is the absolute ultimate show of strength, because it requires total surrender of control, and being vulnerable is usually the thing we fear the most.

 When we think of fearlessness, we usually conjure up images of great warriors.
 But warriors ride into battle covered in protective armor, baring swords and weapons with which to defend themselves.